brishy/filmpire_brishy/README.md

 - **Intuitive UI/UX**: The user interface is designed to be user-friendly, ensuring smooth navigation and accessibility.
 - **AlanAI Integration**: Incorporates AlanAI for voice-enabled interactions, providing an additional layer of convenience for users.

+## Optimization:
+- Implement SSR with frameworks like Next.js to pre-render pages on the server, improving initial load times.
+- Use tools like Webpack Bundle Analyzer to identify large dependencies and optimize the bundle size.
+- Compress and serve images in next-gen formats like WebP for faster loading.

+## Lessons Learned:

+- Implementing Redux for state management in FilmPire improved my understanding of global state and actions in complex applications.
+- Integrating MaterialUI components enhanced my knowledge of UI libraries and their customization capabilities.
+- Incorporating AlanAI for voice interactions expanded my skill set to include AI integration in web applications.

 ## Technologies Used